eBay/Muse/README.md

 ### Config
 * ✅ `muse show-config` Show the current loaded muse config.

+For more commands, plz use `muse -h` to see the list.

 ## Using pnpm
 We switched package manager from yarn v1 to [pnpm](https://pnpm.io) to improve installation efficiency.